heimskr/kofyou.github.io/index.markdown

   "## Hello there!
   I am Mingsheng Xu from China.
 I am a first-year master's student majoring in Computer Science and Engineering at the University of California, Santa Cruz.

   I am taking *Compiler Design*, *Computer Networks* and *Research and Teaching in Computer Science and Engineering* for this fall quarter.
-I feel happy to learn with and from my professors and colleagues.
+I feel happy to learn with and from my colleagues and professors.

   Also, I am looking for a 2022 summer internship.